saltstack/salt/doc/topics/cloud/vagrant.rst

     sudo salt-cloud -p q1 v1
     sudo salt v1 network.ip_addrs
-      [ you get a list of ip addresses, including the bridged one ]
+      [ you get a list of IP addresses, including the bridged one ]

-- logged in to your laptop (or some other computer known to github)...
+- logged in to your laptop (or some other computer known to GitHub)...

     \[NOTE:\] if you are using MacOS, you need to type ``ssh-add -K`` after each boot, unless you use one of the methods in `this gist`_.